leeyawnz/DevSecOps/Ansible/README.md

 Static inventory file contains ip addresses of hosts which are not changing.
 The addresses are explicitly written in this file.

 #### 2. Dynamic
+Dynamic inventory is the opposite of static, where the hosts addresses may change.
+For example, in AWS, whenever we restart an instance, the ip address changes.

 [Back to Top](https://github.com/leeyawnz/DevSecOps/blob/main/Ansible/README.md#table-of-contents)